yury-dymov/react-bootstrap-time-picker/README.md

 Current value.
 See `initialValue` description.

 # Validations
 Library doesn't validate provided props much.
 If you are doing something strange like setting `start="10:00", end="05:00"`, then behavior is undefined, which means that it might render component differently in the future versions.
-Also underlying library [time-number](https://github.com/yury-dymov/time-number) throws exceptions if provided time is not in a proper format, i.e. values `12:00 PM` and `adl` are considered invalid.
+Also underlying library [time-number](https://github.com/yury-dymov/time-number) throws exceptions if provided time is not in a proper format, i.e. `adl` is considered invalid.

 # License
 MIT (c) Yury Dymov